ygcha/DH110-CHRISTINACHA/assignment02/README.md

 ## Link to UT Video
 https://drive.google.com/file/d/1VtsRA5nSjPXYjydmVYodVBTm-z7Ladyj/view?usp=sharing

+_*The participant preferred to have his camera off._

 ---
 ## Reflection
 Overall, the usability test went smoothly.
 In terms of our performance, I noticed that my tone of voice was more stiff and formal which could have caused the user to be not as comfortable as he wanted to be.
 In addition, I felt that I could have given clearer directions for the tasks as the user attempted to just do the google form survey rather than using the actual website.